 If you pick one of the old WordPress themes, you might run into a situation where the theme is not mobile-friendly.
 In this case, install a mobile plugin to add mobile-friendly functionality to your site.
 We recommend WPtouch.

-Do not forget: if your website is built with WordPress, all you need to make your website mobile-friendly is install a responsive theme or use a mobile-friendly plugin.
+Do not forget: if your website is built with WordPress, all you need to make your website mobile-friendly is to install a responsive theme or use a mobile-friendly plugin.

-There is no reason that any public-facing website not load optimally and perform well on mobile phones, smartphones and tablets in today’s world. if you have any questions, ask using the comments box below and I will do my best to answer them speedily.
+There is no reason that any public-facing website not load optimally and perform well on mobile phones, smartphones and tablets in today’s world.
+If you have any questions, ask using the comments box below, and I will do my best to answer them speedily.

 We love to hear from you - your opinions, insights and experiences with smartphones and other gadgets.
 Be a part of Mobility Arena's active community by sharing a comment below if comments are enabled for this page.